The Historian

 | 1949 | Russian deposits found in Siberia | A further 15 million carats added to world output |

-From a single Sanskrit line to the Siberian fields, the diamond’s history is the slow widening of a once-royal secret — until the unbreakable stone, known for so long to kings only, became the most recognised gem on earth.
+What began as one line in a Sanskrit manuscript ends in the frozen ground of Siberia.
+Read whole, the diamond’s history is the patient unsealing of a secret once kept for kings — until the unbreakable stone, known so long to a handful of monarchs, came to be the most recognised gem on earth.

 Related reading